Real Topological Hochschild Homology of Perfectoid Rings: Real Hochschild homology and real topological Hochschild homology

 \begin{df} For a commutative ring $R$, let $\rD(\ul{R})_{\sigma-\mathrm{sums}}$ be the full subcategory of the $\infty$-category $\rD(\ul{R})$ spanned by the objects of the form

 such that $\cF_n$ is an $R$-module for all integers $n\geq 0$.
-In this case, we have a natural isomorphism $\cF_n\cong H_n(i^*\cF)$ of $R$-modules.
+In this case, we have an isomorphism $\cF_n\cong H_n(i^*\cF)$ of $R$-modules.
 This rather technical definition will be considered in the following Lemma, which will be used in the proof of Theorem \ref{HRfiltration}. \end{df}